 Spice up your life… and your health

 The researchers used a blend of basil, bay leaf, black pepper, cinnamon, coriander, cumin, ginger, oregano, parsley, red pepper, rosemary, thyme and turmeric for the study.
 Just in case you want to whip it up for yourself at home.

 According to Rogers, previous research has linked a variety of different spices, like ginger and turmeric, with anti-inflammatory properties.
 Chronic inflammation has previously been associated with poor health outcomes like cancer, cardiovascular disease and obesity.

-“Ultimately, the gold standard would be to get people eating more healthfully and to lose weight and exercise, but those behavioural changes are difficult and take time,” Rogers says.
-“So, in the interim, we wanted to explore whether a combination of spices that people are already familiar with and could fit in a single meal could have a positive effect.”
+“Ultimately, the gold standard would be to get people eating better, to lose weight and exercise,” she says.
+“But those changes are difficult and take time.
+So, in the interim, we wanted to explore whether a combination of spices could have a positive effect.”

-“Curcumin is a compound that suppresses oxidative stress and inflammation, both key pathological factors for Alzheimer’s,” says study co-author Professor Xin-Fu Zhou, a UniSA neuroscientist.
-“It also helps remove amyloid plaques, small fragments of protein that clump together in the brains of Alzheimer patients.”
+“Curcumin suppresses oxidative stress and inflammation,” says study co-author Professor Xin-Fu Zhou.
+“Both are key factors for Alzheimer’s.
+It also helps remove amyloid plaques; small fragments of protein that clump together in the brains of Alzheimer’s patients.”

 If that’s not an excuse for a nice bowl of curry, we don’t know what is.